Who Was Arthur Ashe?

 Arthur Robert Ashe Jr. was born on July 10, 1943, in Richmond, Virginia.
 The older of Arthur Ashe Sr. and Mattie Cunningham's two sons, Arthur Ashe Jr. blended finesse and power to forge a groundbreaking tennis game.

 Ashe's childhood was marked by hardship and opportunity.
 Under his mother's direction, Ashe was reading by the age of four.
 But his life was turned upside down two years later, when Mattie passed away.

 Ashe's father, fearful of seeing his boys fall into trouble without their mother's discipline, began running a tighter ship at home.
 Ashe and his younger brother, Johnnie, went to church every Sunday, and after school they were required to come straight home, with Arthur Sr. closely watching the time: "My father ... kept me home, out of trouble.
 I had exactly 12 minutes to get home from school, and I kept to that rule through high school."

 Early Tennis Career

-About a year after his mother's death, Arthur discovered the game of tennis, picking up a racket for the first time at the age of seven at a park not far from his home.
-Sticking with the game, Ashe eventually caught the attention of Dr. Robert Walter Johnson Jr., a tennis coach from Lynchburg, Virginia, who was active in the black tennis community.
+About a year after his mother's death, Ashe discovered the game of tennis, picking up a racket for the first time at the age of seven at a park not far from his home.
+Sticking with the game, Ashe eventually caught the attention of Dr. Robert Walter Johnson Jr., a tennis coach from Lynchburg, Virginia, who was active in the Black tennis community.
 Under Johnson's direction, Ashe excelled.